-I have watched this video at least twenty times and I’ll bet I watch it that many more.
+I have watched this video at least twenty times, and I’ll bet I watch it that many more.
 It is such a beautiful example of the relationships LGDs can cultivate with their livestock.
-Because most of the work LGDs do happens at night it is often overlooked by owners, or simply taken for granted.
-My dear Kathy, on the other hand, loves to watch these conversations take place and was ready with her phone to capture this video for us.
-Thank you Kathy!
+Because most of the work LGDs do happens at night, it is often overlooked by owners, or simply taken for granted.

 Animals are masters at reading subtle body language as their primary way to communicate.
 This is especially true of animals that have been allowed to live with others of their own species while they were in their early developmental stages.
 Livestock typically are allowed to live with each other, while canines are often expected to be good at being dogs even when they have been taken from their siblings or other dogs when they were young; it does them a great disservice.

 The breeder that raised Luna was wise.
-She allowed Luna to learn from a variety of adolescent and mature Maremmas so not only does Luna know how to be a guardian of livestock – she also knows how to be a dog!
-She has been a patient mentor of Kathy’s young dog Renzo.
+She allowed Luna to learn from a variety of adolescent and mature Maremmas, so not only does Luna know how to be a guardian of livestock – she also knows how to be a dog!
+She has been a patient mentor of young Bruno.

 LGDs have differing styles of guarding.
-With Kathy’s pair of dogs Renzo takes his job seriously as he does perimeter checks and watches over every inch of her property and as far as his eyes can see.
-Luna is soft and nurturing with the goats, and she’s also older so she is happy to let Renzo handle the more physically demanding guarding tasks.
+With this owner's pair of dogs, Bruno takes his job seriously as he does perimeter checks and watches over every inch of her property and as far as his eyes can see.
+Luna is soft and nurturing with the goats, and she’s also older, so she is happy to let Bruno handle the more physically demanding guarding tasks.

-So let’s talk about the conversation between Stella and Luna on this short video clip.
+So let’s talk about the conversation between Stella and Luna in this short video clip.
 Stella shows her concern about Luna’s presence by facing Luna and backing up to the fence; she then positions herself in the corner so that the back side of her is safe.
 She stamps her feet from time to time, shifts her weight back and forth, and advances and retreats, letting Luna know that she’ll defend herself if she feels she needs to.
-She bobs her head a couple of times in mock head butting challenges.
-If you watch her back closely you can see her skin twitch from time to time throughout this exchange.
-She’s willing to consider Luna’s presence but she’s prepared for the worst!
+She bobs her head a couple of times in mock head-butting challenges.
+If you watch her back closely, you can see her skin twitch from time to time throughout this exchange.
+She’s willing to consider Luna’s presence, but she’s prepared for the worst!

 Luna enters the pen softly and slowly, with her back rounded, her head slightly lowered, her mouth open and loose, and her tail lowered and wagging gently.
 She’d like to walk up and give Stella a kiss; Stella says “no” so Luna stops a respectful distance away.
 Now watch for something really beautiful – watch what Luna does with her head….

 Now back to Luna.
-After she advances and then stops she glances over her shoulder at Kathy, back to Stella, and then she purposefully turns her head to the left, slowly, and keeps it there.
+After she advances and then stops, she glances over her shoulder at her owner, back to Stella, and then she purposefully turns her head to the left, slowly, and keeps it there.
 Can you guess what she just said to Stella?
 Stella knows.
 And then Luna leaves well enough alone for now and turns to leave.
 Over time, in her gentle way, Luna will continue to invite Stella to trust her – and I’m betting on Luna!

-There is a wonderful book about canine body language that I have read many times because as my understanding of my dogs changes so to does what I can assimilate from this book.
+There is a wonderful book about canine body language that I have read many times because as my understanding of my dogs changes, so too does what I can assimilate from this book.